-defined in Section 364.02, Florida Statutes, as "flat-rate residential, and flat-rate single-line business local exchange services."
+services."
 Verizon requested an effective date of September 1, 2003.

-Section 364.051(3), Florida Statutes, as amended by the Tele-Competition Act, allows a price-regulated local exchange telecommunications company (LEC), on 30 days' notice, to "adjust its basic service revenues once in any 12-month period in an amount not to exceed the change in inflation less 1 percent." (emphasis added) Prior to the recent amendment, the statute allowed LECs to adjust their basic service "prices," rather than basic service In regulatory parlance, the term "revenues" has historically meant some aggregation of the total dollars collected from a class of customers or from the system as a whole.
-Under the statutory revision, staff believe LECs now have greater flexibility to increase or decrease individual rates provided that the total revenue increase for basic service is no greater than the allowable This is a substantial change from the prior statute which the Commission determined set a limit on increases for individual "prices" within the basic service category, as opposed to the overall "price" for the category.
+Section 364.051(3), Florida Statutes, as amended by the Tele-Competition Act, allows a price-regulated local exchange telecommunications company (LEC), on 30 days' notice, to "adjust its basic service revenues once in any 12-month period in an amount not to exceed the change in inflation less 1 percent." (emphasis added) Prior to the recent amendment, the statute allowed LECs to adjust their basic service "prices," rather than basic service "revenues."
+In regulatory parlance, the term "revenues" has historically meant some aggregation of the total dollars collected from a class of customers or from the system as a whole.
+Under the statutory revision, it appears that LECs now have greater flexibility to increase or decrease individual rates provided that the total revenue increase for basic service is no greater than the allowable percentage.
+This is a substantial change from the prior statute which we determined set a limit on increases for individual "prices" within the basic service category, as opposed to the overall "price" for the category.

 Verizon's tariff filing includes two types of changes: (1) regrouping, and (2) moving rates closer to costs.
-Section 2.07.C.14.o, Administrative Procedures Manual, provides that tariff filings of a price-regulated local exchange company that meet the requirements of Section 364.051, Florida Statutes, may be processed administratively by staff.
-However, because this is the first tariff filing under Section 364.051, Florida Statutes, as amended by the Act, staff is bringing this tariff filing before the Commission.
+Section 2.07.C.14.0, Administrative Procedures Manual, provides that tariff filings of a price-regulated local exchange company that meet the requirements of Section 364.051, Florida Statutes, may be processed administratively by Commission staff.
+However, because this is the first tariff filing under Section 364.051, Florida Statutes, as amended by the Act, we find it appropriate to consider and review this tariff.